Things to Do in Ho Chi Minh City in October

 Mekong Delta Floating Market Tours

-Saigon Street Food Walking Tours
+Street Food Walking Tours in District 1 and District 5

 War Remnants Museum and Reunification Palace Indoor Cultural Tours